ngchianglin/VulnerableMamaShop/README.md

-# VulnerableMamaShop
+# Vulnerable Mama Shop
 A simple docker application for learning SQL Injection

 ## Introduction

-This is a simple docker application using Ubuntu 16.04 xenial, apache2 httpd (2.4), php (7.0) and mariadb (10), a classical LAMP stack, to create a vulnerable web application - Mama Shop.
-Mama Shop is insecurely coded and has a simple SQL injection flaw.
+This is a simple docker application using Ubuntu 16.04 xenial, apache2 httpd (2.4), php (7.0) and mariadb (10), a classical LAMP stack, to create a vulnerable web application - Vulnerable Mama Shop.
+Vulnerable Mama Shop is insecurely coded and has a simple SQL injection flaw.
 It can be used to learn and practice SQL injection.

 > The term "Mama Shop" means a small convenient store in Singapore.
 In the 70s to 90s, many of these small business store serve residents
 > living nearby.
 As Singapore develops, these Mama shops gradually disappear, replaced by modern stores owned by big business chain.